schoero/eslint-plugin-readable-tailwind/docs/parsers/vue.md

       "better-tailwindcss": eslintPluginBetterTailwindcss
     },
     rules: {
-      // enable all recommended rules to warn ...eslintPluginBetterTailwindcss.configs.warning.rules,
+      // enable all recommended rules to report a warning ...eslintPluginBetterTailwindcss.configs["all-warn"].rules,
-      // enable all recommended rules to error ...eslintPluginBetterTailwindcss.configs.error.rules,
+      // enable all recommended rules to report an error ...eslintPluginBetterTailwindcss.configs["all-error"].rules,

       // or configure rules individually
       "better-tailwindcss/multiline": ["warn", { printWidth: 100 }]